narthur/baserow-sdk/knowledge.md

 ## Field Types

-The Row class handles various field types with specific parsing logic:
-- number: Converts string to float
-- boolean: Converts "true" string to boolean
-- array: Handles array fields with numeric values
-- date: Converts to Date object
-- email: Passes through as string
-- url: Passes through as string
+Field type parsing is handled in two places:
+- src/lib/parsers.ts: Core parsing logic for each field type
+- Row class: Uses parsers to handle field type conversion

-To add support for a new field type:
+When adding support for a new field type:
-1. Add parser to src/lib/parsers.ts if needed
+1. Add parser to src/lib/parsers.ts
 2. Add test case to row.spec.ts
-3. Implement handling in Row.getField method
+3. Use parser in Row.getField method

+The Row class should delegate parsing to parsers.ts rather than implementing conversion logic directly.
+This keeps parsing logic centralized and consistent.

 ## Known Issues